 The disputed domain name is confusingly similar to Complainant's Trademarks.
-It contains the distinctive element of Complainant's Trademark G7 and elements of Complainant's Trademark TAXIS G7 in reverse order (with the omission of the letter "s").
-Such order reversal and omission of one letter are not sufficient to diminish confusing similarity of disputed domain name to Complainant's Trademarks.
+It contains the distinctive element of Complainant's Trademarks "G7".
+Addition of other descriptive and/or non-distinctive elements such as "taxi" or "Paris" is not sufficient to diminish confusing similarity of disputed domain name to Complainant's Trademarks.